santoshireddy/Pixar-Films-Analysis-/README.md

 🎬 Pixar Films Analysis (1995–2024) | Power BI Dashboard
 Data Visualization | Entertainment Analytics | Maven Analytics Challenge

-This project explores the cinematic and commercial evolution of Pixar Animation Studios, from their debut with Toy Story (1995) to Inside Out 2 (2024).
+This project explores the cinematic and commercial evolution of Pixar Animation Studios, from  Toy Story (1995) to Inside Out 2 (2024).
 Using a structured dataset curated by Eric Leung and provided via a Maven Analytics Challenge, I created an interactive Power BI dashboard to uncover insights into Pixar’s filmography.

 🔍 Dataset Overview